Vera24-vee/Vera24-vee/README.md

 I’m Kabwaga Veronica Amooti (Vera24-vee), a Software Developer and **Aspiring Product Manager**.

 - 🔭 I’m currently working on a **Race Management System**
-- 🌱 I’m currently learning **Product Management** through a certificate program at Refactory Academy
+- 🌱 I’m recently completed **Product Management** through a certificate program at Refactory Academy
 - 👯 I’m looking to collaborate on **full-stack web or mobile projects**
 - 💬 Ask me about **software development, project coordination, or product management**
 - 📫 How to reach me: kabwagavera@gmail.com